CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 ### .floatconsts

 This pseudo-operation must be inside kernel.
-Open ATI_FLOATCONSTS CAL note.
+Open ATI_FLOAT32CONSTS CAL note.
 Next occurrence in this same kernel, add new CAL note.

 ### .floatmode